ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
          <h3>Today</h3>Snow.
 Cloudy, with a high near 30.
-South southwest wind around 3 mph.
+Southwest wind around 3 mph.
 Chance of precipitation is 100%.
-New snow accumulation
+New snow accumulation of
-         of 3 to 7 inches possible.<br></div>
+         3 to 7 inches possible.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Tonight</h3>A slight chance of snow before 8pm, then a chance of snow showers between 8pm and 10pm.
-Cloudy.
-Low around 21, with temperatures
+Mostly cloudy.
+Low around 21, with
-         rising to around 24 overnight.
-West northwest wind 2 to 8 mph.
+         temperatures rising to around 24 overnight.
+West wind 3 to 7 mph.
 Chance of precipitation is 20%.
 New snow accumulation of less than half an inch possible.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Saturday</h3>Mostly sunny.
 High near 33, with temperatures falling to around 27 in the afternoon.
-West southwest wind around 7 mph.<br></div>
+Southwest wind around 7 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">